lix-project/lix/doc/manual/src/contributing/experimental-features.md

 # When should a new feature be marked experimental?

-A change in the Nix codebase should be guarded by an experimental feature flag if it is considered likely to be reverted or adapted in a backwards-incompatible manner after gathering more experience with it in practice.
+A change in the Lix codebase should be guarded by an experimental feature flag if it is considered likely to be reverted or adapted in a backwards-incompatible manner after gathering more experience with it in practice.

 Examples: